Annsborough

-Annsborough is a small village in County Down which is one of the main residential areas in Castlewellan, Northern Ireland.
+Annsborough is a village in County Down which is one of the main residential areas in Castlewellan, Northern Ireland.
 It is situated on the A25 road between Downpatrick and Newry, about 0.8 kilometres to the east of Castlewellan and 17 kilometres to the south west of Downpatrick.
-It had a population of 593 in the 2001 Census.
+It had a population of 793 in the 2021 census.
 The village is situated within the Mourne Area of Outstanding Natural Beauty.

 History

 Annsborough Primary School first opened in 1835, making it one of the oldest functional schools in the country.
-The school officially became integrated in 1997, after many years of unofficial integrated education.
+The school officially became integrated in 1997.

 Culture

 The village is the home of the Annsborough Pipe Band.
-Currently competing in Grade 3A of the Royal Scottish Pipe Band Association, the band has won three World Championships in 2004, 2005 and 2015.
-Their Drum Corps were also crowned as World Champions in 2007 and 2015.
+The band, which has competed at Grade 3A of the Royal Scottish Pipe Band Association, won World Championships titles in 2004, 2005 and 2015.
+The band's drum corps was also crowned World Champions in 2007 and 2015.

 Demography

 Annsborough is classified as a small village or hamlet by the Northern Ireland Statistics and Research Agency (NISRA) (i.e. with population of less than 1,000).
-On Census Day (29 April 2001) there were 593 people living in Annsborough.
+On census day in 2001, 29 April 2001, there were 593 people living in Annsborough.
 Of these: